edim98/SSI_Measurements_2022/README.md

 # SSI_Measurements_2022
-Active and passive measurements of two consumer IoT devices
+Active and passive measurements of two consumer IoT devices.
+Below the general info such as IPv4 and MAC address of both IoT devices and the respective gateways can be found along with the actions taken during the traffic capture.
+The time stamps associated with each actions are in seconds from the start of the capture (ctrl + alt + 4).

 -------------
 ### White Ambience Smart LED